jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 ![MinervaPrompt Test](../media/test1.png)

-These unit tests can be run by just entering the src/testing directory and running "python3 unit_tests.py -v".
+These unit tests can be run by just entering the src/testing directory and running `python3 unit_tests.py -v`.
 We try to run these tests as often as we make changes to the system code, and we also tried to make sure we expanded these tests and example prompts as Minerva grew and gained more training data.
 The unit tests are also executed by querying our flask application that hosts Minerva, which must be running to execute the tests, this means that they mimic a request from the UI as closely as possible and provide a good verification of Minerva's status.
 If all is working well an output like below should be seen.

 ![Unit Test Results](../media/testSuccess.png)